Outbreak-Research/Documentation/docs/game data/items.md

 Offset 34-37: 4 bytes unknown
 ```

-The actuall data of items follows each occupies 24 bytes.
+The actual data of items follows each occupies 24 bytes.
 So in case of our example we get 78x24 = 1872 bytes of item data.

 ### Item distribution files

 - Singleplayer

-For each diffculty there exist 1 file containing item distribution.
+For each difficulty there exist 1 file containing item distribution.
 Therefore there are 4 files containing item distribution for each scenario in singleplayer mode:

 ```